Getting Started with EasyContent

 - Admin (has full access to the account)

 There are also content manager (who oversees content creation and can publish content items to external websites) and subject matter expert (mainly responsible for fact-checking, a must-have role in legal, medical, or other highly complex niches) roles.
-Those are for larger teams and are disabled by default, but you can activate them at any moment.
+Those are for larger teams and are disabled by default, indicated by the lock icon, but you can activate them anytime.

 Scrolling down the page will bring you to the permissions section.